RossLab/B_viburni/4_Exploring_B_genes.md

 |g9551 |0.09       |0.218333333  |0.005714286   |0.026666667     |scaffold_1388|1631    |NA         |NA        |NA                                              |N   |14907 |B1            |0.602684262|0            |0             |0               |1                 |0                 |
 |g9552 |0.317142857|1.956666667  |0.002857143   |0.145           |scaffold_1388|1646    |NA         |NA        |NA                                              |N   |14907 |B1            |0.602684262|0            |-1            |0               |1                 |0                 |

+Moving on to the 7 B2 genes -- no differentially expressed genes between any of the pairs; all genes have very low TPMs.
+Not much to see here in terms of expression.
+Let's ignore the B3/B4 genes for now.
+We can also look at the A genes and see which ones seem to behave consistently in response to presence of B. We have 18,421 that passed the filters (out of 23,143).
+Let's first select those that are differentially expressed in B samples regardless of sex: